HuisheepLuo/Non-ideal-transistors-Atlas/Readme.md

 The attribution approach is a approach that helps researchers quantitatively evaluate and compare different device characteristics, facilitating better theoretical induction and experimental progress, using integrated-gradient method.
 The codes are modified based on the repository ["integrated-gradient-pytorch"](https://github.com/TianhongDai/integrated-gradient-pytorch).

 The webui is a browser interface based on [Gradio](https://gradio.app) framework, and aims to use the tools easily.
 The matching process uses various algorithms to find the best-fit model for the experimental data.
+The webpage link: https://huggingface.co/spaces/shaken/Non-ideal-transistors-Atlas-v1

 ## Installation
 To install Non-ideal model Atlas, simply clone this repository and install the required packages using pip: